The Organic Grains of Weatherbury Farm

 Learn more about how the beans grown with Weatherbury’s Zorro Black Bean tracker.

-Merlot Small Red Beans are a new growing adventure for Weatherbury Farm for 2020.
-The beans are said to have a slightly sweet, somewhat nutty flavor.
+Merlot Small Red Beans were first grown at Weatherbury Farm in 2020.
+The beans have a slightly sweet, somewhat nutty flavor.
 Not a commonly eaten bean in the U.S. (yet!) – they are the go-to bean for Nicaraguans (red beans and rice, anyone?).

 With their rich sweet nutty flavor, merlot red beans are suited for everything from chili to Latin cuisine.